yabrown/MPDV-Testing/README.md

 ### Configuration Setup

+Ensure you have Terraform downloaded onto your computer.
 Before running the code, you need to provide specific configuration details.
 Follow these steps:

 1. **Create a Config File**:
    - Copy `config.template` to `config.json`: